BS/MD Programs: 2024 List & How to Get In

 The cost of a BS/MD program is essentially the same as a regular undergrad to med school track.
 It’s not necessarily cheaper unless you do an accelerated program (i.e., a 6- or 7-year BS/MD program) rather than an 8-year option.

-For that reason, accelerated programs are worth considering if you can handle the condensed workload.
-Graduating and entering the workforce sooner means less debt and an earlier start to pay off those student loans if you had any.
+For cost reasons, accelerated programs are worth considering if you can handle the condensed workload.
+Graduating and entering the workforce sooner means less debt and an earlier start to paying off those student loans — if you had any.

 Smaller but still noteworthy savings come in the form of bypassing the med school application program, since BS/MD programs offer conditional acceptance to medical school.
 Application fees to multiple programs and other expenses associated with travel and board can add up to thousands of dollars, fast.